dlazerka/gae-jersey-oauth2/README.md

 # GAE Jersey OAuth2.0

-Authentication using OAuth2.0, integrated with Google App Engine and Jersey servlet container.
+Authentication using OAuth, integrated with Google App Engine and Jersey servlet container.

+Includes token verifiers for <b>Google Sign In</b> and <b>Facebook Login</b>, but you can specify your own implementation.

+Extensible as much as possible, so you can swap any class with your own implementation.

 # Set up